isomerpages/govtech-gobusiness-main/news-and-updates/updates/_posts/2023-03-02-post-psg-change.md

 More broadly, the Government’s support schemes focus on helping companies that are prepared to take steps to restructure their businesses and raise their productivity.
 These are longer-term investments, for which companies should be equally invested as the Government in building capabilities.

-Nonetheless, should there be exceptionally challenging circumstances in the future, the Government will relook our support for businesses and consider re-introducing enhanced support.
+Nonetheless, should there be exceptionally challenging circumstances in the future, the Government will relook its support for businesses and consider re-introducing enhanced support.

 <script src="/jquery/jquery.min.js"></script>